ganeshdhusia/busines-360-bi/README.md

 3. Tech Stack
 The dashboard was built using the following tools and technologies:

 • 📊 Power BI Desktop – Main data visualization platform used for report creation.

 • 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.

 • 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic.

 • 📝 Data Modeling – Relationships established among tables (date, fact sales, customer, product tables) to enable cross-filtering and aggregation.

 • 📁 File Format – .pbix for development and .png for dashboard previews.

 4. Data Source
 The dataset used in this project was provided by my instructor as part of a guided learning project.
 It includes sample business data for practice and educational purposes.

 5. Features / Highlights

 ✅ Key Questions Addressed by the Dashboard

-How are Net Sales, Gross Margin, and Net Profit trending over the last four years?
+1-How are Net Sales, Gross Margin, and Net Profit trending over the last four years?

-Which customers and products contribute the most and least to sales performance?
+2-Which customers and products contribute the most and least to sales performance?

-Which marketing categories/segments are performing well, and which need improvement?
+3-Which marketing categories/segments are performing well, and which need improvement?

-How accurate is the supply chain forecast, and what is the financial impact of forecast errors?
+4-How accurate is the supply chain forecast, and what is the financial impact of forecast errors?

-Which regions, customers, and segments are driving overall business growth?
+5-Which regions, customers, and segments are driving overall business growth?

-Why is net profit declining despite strong revenue and market share growth?
+6-Why is net profit declining despite strong revenue and market share growth?

 🎯 Goal of the Dashboard